-The Trust has appointed Mrs M Harrison as Link Director for whistleblowing and monitoring of this policy Trust wide.
+The Trust has appointed the Safeguarding Link Director for whistleblowing and monitoring of this policy Trust wide.
 The LGC has appointed Dr D Bramley as link Governor for whistleblowing and monitoring of this policy in school.

 The Trust will monitor implementation of this policy and will review it annually or sooner if required, consultation will be as above for review.